Best kefir in the UK reviewed

 Summary

-A natural, organic kefir with fantastic microbial diversity and great taste for a good price.
+A natural, organic kefir with good microbial diversity and great taste for a reasonable price.

 Pros